 Your website is just as custom as a house.
 We can give you a general ballpark based on our initial conversation, but the exact budget will depend on the features you need/want and on the exact specifications of those features.

-This doesn’t mean that we ultimately can’t answer your question about how much a site costs, and build you something within your budget (link to How to Build a Website in Your Budget).
+This doesn’t mean that we ultimately can’t answer your question about how much a site costs, and build you something within your budget.
 We can, it just requires that we have detailed conversations with you.

-Every project we work on starts with a thorough discovery and planning process (Link to Web Dev Process), where we nail down the details that will determine the cost of your site.
+Every project we work on starts with a thorough discovery and planning process, where we nail down the details that will determine the cost of your site.
 How large is your website?
 Does it include any ecommerce functionality?
 Does it include any integrations with third-party systems?
 What features are must-have vs. nice-to-have?